 Our book “Four Futures, One Choice” is out today.
 This was a great journey!

 Back in February 2020, I had an idea to do something together with other postdoctoral researchers at the Centre for Digital Built Britain (CDBB).
 The question was asked by the CDBB as an attempt to encourage collaborative work between postdoctoral researchers who have been funded by the centre.
-As a future strategist, I thought that this would be a golden opportunity to do something on the future of Britain.
+As a future strategist, I thought that this would be a unmissable opportunity to do something on the future of Britain.

 CDBB is funding around 20 postdoctoral researchers at the University of Cambridge.
 We all come from diverse disciplines such as computer science, architecture, economy, engineering and so on.
-I cannot emphasise how dedicated, intelligent and very interesting everyone is.
+I cannot emphasise enough how dedicated, intelligent and interesting everyone is.
 I study interoperability, complexity and sustainability for cyber-physical systems, as you would already know from my earlier posts.
 But some of my colleagues are studying land economy, business models for digital twins, the potential of engineered timber and other very exciting topics far from my expertise.

-If you remember my post from a few years ago on my experience of becoming a future strategist “This is what a future strategist looks like”, you would know how much I have learned when I was working on future studies.
+If you remember my post from a few years ago on my experience of becoming a future strategist “This is what a future strategist looks like”, you would know how much I have learnt when I was working on future studies.
 More than this though, I discovered an incredible way to build strategies together with other people.
 And not by lecturing, not by reading but doing things together.
 This experience made me a completely different person.
 I see the world from another perspective, and I ask questions that are not easy to answer.
 I do not always expect answers, and I do not even expect answers to be right.
 But instead, I trust the experience and the collaborative mind of the group that I belong to.
 This is a big step outside of the comfort zone for a researcher.
 We are educated to follow methodologies very rigorously, validate everything on the way, limit things to be able to give the right answer, identify and define everything so the answers and result are replicable and always gives same results and many more.
 I love doing that research also, but time to let things go and enjoy the ambiguity and complexity of a big mess is something that every researcher needs to experience.
 That’s why I wanted to do something together with as many as possible and be creative, non-judgemental, innovative, and playful.
 And I am so happy that I have found 6 great colleagues that have spent days and nights on this project so selflessly.
 I can say that building a relationship this way is for me perhaps the only way to function in cross-disciplinary research.
 Because I do not believe that research can be done without a greater common goal and trust.
 We want the world to be a better place, we care about people, we care about the environment and we strongly believe the power of equality, diversity and inclusion.
 This book has been so much fun to work on because I found my people who cares.
 And when you have that, the rest comes so easily.

 Here I present the Four Futures, One Choice and my people: